 What is developer velocity?

-Developer velocity measures the speed and efficiency with which software development teams can deliver high-quality code, products, or solutions.
+Developer velocity measures the speed and efficiency with which software development teams can deliver can deliver working software.
 It includes the speed of shipping new features and bug fixes, the quality of the output, team efficiency and collaboration, the ability to respond to changes, and much more.

 Consider developer velocity as the rate at which a development team can turn ideas into working applications that provide real value to the end users.
-It is not about making developers work more, but optimizing the entire software development lifecycle (SDLC) and processes.
+It is about optimizing the entire software development lifecycle (SDLC), not about making developers work more.

 Developer velocity vs productivity